© Lukasz Szwaj/Shutterstock

 Staying close to Diagonal Avenue, you’ll have access to stores like El Corte Inglés and L’Illa Diagonal, but overall is a quiet neighborhood.

-Check hotels in Les Corts
+Click to see Hotels in Les Corts

 Sarrià-Sant Gervasi is located in the upper part of Barcelona.
 Not too big on touristic attractions, except for Tibidabo, this elegant neighborhood has a larger range of first-class quality hotels and apartments that you could ever think of.